-Other financial liabilities including trade payables, other payables, amounts due to non-controlling shareholders and loans from the ultimate holding company are subsequently measured at amortised cost, using the effective interest method.
+Other financial liabilities including trade payables and payables, amounts due to noncontrolling shareholders and loans from joint ventures are subsequently measured at amortised cost, using the effective interest method.

 Derivative financial instruments and hedging

 Derivatives are initially recognised at fair value at the date a derivative contract is entered into and are subsequently remeasured to their fair value at the end of the reporting period.
 The resulting gain or loss is recognised in profit or loss immediately unless the derivative is designated and effective as a hedging instrument, in which event the timing of the recognition in profit or loss depends on the nature of the hedge relationship.